Health and Safety

-Since its founding, the Brooklyn Museum has benefited from the generosity of the public in building its collections, and we continue to welcome gifts.
+Since its founding, the Brooklyn Museum has benefited from the public’s generosity in building our collections, and we continue to welcome gifts.
 However, not every object is right for our collections.
-If we already have a work that an offered gift duplicates, or if a work would never have a chance to be exhibited, we prefer not to add it to the collection.
-Therefore we have a careful process for reviewing all gift offers.
+If we already have an identical work, or if a work would not be exhibited, we prefer not to add it to the collection.
+Therefore, we have a careful process for reviewing all gift offers.

 How do I find out how much an object in the Brooklyn Museum collections is worth?

 We do not disclose the monetary value of objects in our collections.
 These works are not for sale, and we do not have or keep values for them.